Quick Search:

 Step 3: Open the folder that you want to move data into on the external hard drive.
 Then drag files/folders on Google Drive Disk and drop them to the external hard drive.

-Tip: You should make sure the Internet connection keeps stable.
+Tip: You should make sure the Internet connection remains stable.
 Or, the process will be stuck and cost much of your time.

 Bonus Tip: How to Sync Google Drive to Another Cloud

-You’ve learned how to sync Google Drive to external hard drive.
+You’ve learned how to sync Google Drive to the external hard drive.
 Then how about syncing Google Drive to another cloud?
 With the development of cloud storage services, many people are using different cloud services at the same time.
-In this case, syncing files from one cloud to another is inevitable for better management.
+In this case, syncing files from one cloud to another is inevitable for better management and sharing.

-Traditionally, many people would download files from one cloud and upload them to another cloud.
+Traditionally, many users would download files from one cloud and upload them to another cloud.
 This method can deliver the goal though, it’s time-consuming.
-To improve the sync efficiency, a practical cloud sync service, MultCloud, can do you a favor.
+To improve sync efficiency, a practical cloud sync service, MultCloud, can do you a favor.

 MultCloud